ahmadjamalkta/inet-showcases/visualizer/transportpathactivity/doc/index.rst

 ``source1`` and ``destination1``.
-For this reason, we set the visualizer's :par:`nodeFilter` parameter to display only the part of the traffic between ``source1`` and ``destination1``. :par:`PacketFilter` is still enabled in this simulation so that video stream will not be visualized.
+For this reason, we set the visualizer's :par:`nodeFilter` parameter to display only the part of the traffic between ``source1`` and ``destination1``. :par:`PacketFilter` is still enabled in this simulation so that the video stream will not be visualized.

 We add the following line to the configuration: